WeblateOrg/weblate/docs/faq.rst

 2. Set push URL at your :ref:`subproject` in Weblate, this will allow Weblate to push changes to your repository.
-3. Enable push on commit on your :ref:`project` in Weblate, this will make Weblate push changes to your repo whenever they are commited at Weblate.
+3. Enable push on commit on your :ref:`project` in Weblate, this will make Weblate push changes to your repository whenever they are committed at Weblate.
 4. Optionally setup cron job for :djadmin:`commit_pending`.

 How to fix merge conflicts in translations?